jamesray1/trinkler.software/fellowship.md

 ## Vision

-In a time of information abundance, the memory-based educational system has become outdated.
-It's time to _iterate_ to something more sensible.
+To provide an opportunity for socially conscious individuals to ensure that technology caters to the overall benefit of humanity as opposed to its regression or undoing.

 ## Apply

-Trinkler Fellowship is focused on young (`<25years`) people from Europe.
+Trinkler Fellowship is focused on people from Europe.
 We have a special affinity for open-source coders and university dropouts ❤.

 To apply for a _Fellowship_ send us an email:
 <a href="mailto:fellowship@trinkler.sh?Subject=Application%20Trinkler%20Fellowship" target="_top">fellowship@trinkler.sh</a>.